ajb96817/rpnlatex/README.md

 Equations are entered using a Reverse Polish Notation (RPN) input system inspired by HP calculators.
 Please see the built-in user manual, available by typing '?', for more information.

+Note that this is not a web service, but a standalone webapp that is downloaded (cached) in your browser and runs completely on your local hardware.
+There is no server-side storage of documents, etc.

 ## Features

   * Cross-platform, with a simple and flexible interface suited for mobile or desktop.